Hi there, and welcome to Nomad’s Reviews.

 Who Is This Site For?

 The site is for anyone and everyone who might be interested.
 These may include - but are of course not limited to - the following people;

-1. Members of older generations who may not know much about video gaming, the media or technology, but would like to.
+1. People who may not know much about video gaming, the media or technology, but would like to.

-2. Members of my generation who want to ‘go all misty-eyed’ about the past and then look to the future.
+2. Gamers who want to ‘go all misty-eyed’ about the past and then look to the future.

-3. Members of younger generations who wish to know what video gaming, media and technology was like when their parents and other older relatives were young.
+3. Members of younger generations who wish to know what video gaming, media and technology was like before they were born.